Quantum Chi-Squared and Goodness of Fit Testing

+We now come to the central part the paper, which is concerned with the problem of testing, whether the data acquired during an experiment is compatible with the fact that it originates from a given quantum state $\sigma$.
+Let us assume that we have an experimental quantum apparatus that supposedly spits out quantum states characterized by the density matrix $\sigma$.
+We would like to gain confidence that this hypothesis is true by performing measurements on it.
 We denote our {\emph hypothesis} $H$ by the fact that the $n$ samples we have obtained originate from doing quantum measurements on identical copies of the quantum state $\sigma$.
-The measurement can be described by a POVM with $r$ elements $\{E_i\}_{i=1\ldots r}$ which obey $\sum_i E_i = 1$ and where all the individual elements of the POVM are positive semi-definite $E_i \geq 0$.
-We say that the measurement has $r$ possible outcomes labeled by $i$ and associate a probability $p_i$ to each outcome which is given due to Born's rule by $p_i = \tr[E_i \sigma]$.
+The measurement will be described by a POVM with $r$ elements $\{E^i\}_{i=1\ldots r}$ which obey $\sum_i E^i = \openone$ and where all the individual elements are positive semi-definite $E^i \geq 0$.
+We say that the measurement has $r$ possible outcomes labeled by $i$ and associate a probability $p_i$ to each outcome which is given due to Born's rule by $p_i = \tr[E^i \sigma]$.
 If we record the number of times $n_i$ that we have obtained some outcome $i$, then we can construct the empirical distribution $f_i = n_i/n$ for the total number $n$ samples.
 By the law of large numbers \cite{Cramer}, we expect that as $n \rightarrow \infty$ the empirical distribution converges to $ f_i \rightarrow p_i$.
-However, in any realistic scenario, we can only draw a finite number of samples.
-Due to the inherent randomness of the quantum measurements, there will be fluctuations.